Great Barrier Pigeongram:

 'The Collection' has a few mint copies of these as shown below.
 There are two singles, two blocks of four and one complete block of six but with no bottom selvedge.
 The number of complete sheets is unknown but it is considered that there are only about 3-4 with complete selvedge (I've seen it written that there are only two but I've seen three so I know that's not quite right - but they are scarce.
 Of added interest is the complete off-set on the full sheet.
 As can be seen by looking at the backs of the other copies, this is not normal.
 Is it unique?
 I don't know - if you have some copies of this stamp let me know if you have an off-set.

 Please note, the images are good quality, and no your eyes are not playing tricks after a few whiskies last night - the top two stamps appear to have a double strike and so make the image blurry.
 However there was only one strike in the printing.
 It is thought that there was a double strike on the wax when the plates were made and so every sheet looks the same.
-The top stamp below is a clearer print from bottom of sheet, while the second stamp shows the 'blur'.
+The top two stamps below are a clearer print from bottom of sheet, while the bottom two stamps show the 'blur'.